MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     >**Note**: You might need to wait for up to three minutes and refresh the page again if the **Department** attribute remains not set.

-> **Result**: After you completed this exercise, you have prepared AD DS for directory synchronization, installed Azure AD Connect, and verified directory synchronization.
+> **Result**: After you completed this exercise, you have prepared Microsoft Entra Domain Services for directory synchronization, installed Azure AD Connect, and verified directory synchronization.

 **Clean up resources**